|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

-Before we train the model let's visualize where the model stands right now.
-We'll plot the model's predictions in red and the training data in blue.
+Before training the model, visualize the loss value by plotting the model's predictions in red and the training data in blue:

 Define a training loop

-b) so that the loss goes down using gradient descent.
+b) to reduce the loss.
 There are many variants of the gradient descent scheme that are captured in

-tf.train.Optimizer implementations.
-We'd highly recommend using those implementations, but in the spirit of building from first principles, in this particular example we will implement the basic math ourselves.
+tf.train.Optimizer—our recommended implementation.
+But in the spirit of building from first principles, here you will implement the basic math yourself with the help of

 def train(model, inputs, outputs, learning_rate): with tf.GradientTape() as t: current_loss = loss(model(inputs), outputs) dW, db = t.gradient(current_loss, [model.W, model.b]) model.W.assign_sub(learning_rate * dW) model.b.assign_sub(learning_rate * db)

 Finally, let's repeatedly run through the training data and see how